Just like the report family of functions makes it easy

 HTML output is convenient since most modern email clients support

 HTML-based email.
-We will show an example with gmailr
+We will show an example with gmailr, but

 First, as before, simply assign the results of the